 The actuarial valuation was performed utilizing the projected unit credit method.
-The results shown above are based on the baseline assumptions with respect to the medial inflation rate.
-The actuarial assumptions included annual healthcare cost trend rate of 7.94% initially, decreased by increments to an ultimate rate of 5.00% after five years.
-The rate also includes a 4.69% inflation assumption.
+The RPH-2014 SOA Mortality Tables adjusted back to 2006 using scale MP-2014 and projected forward using scale MP-2017 were used.
+The actuarial assumptions included annual healthcare cost trend rate for Pre-65 of 6.58% initially, decreased by increments to an ultimate rate of 4.75% after five years.
+The actuarial assumptions included annual healthcare cost trend rate for Post-65 of 5.58% initially, decreased by increments to an ultimate rate of 4.75% after five years.
+The valuation also includes a 4.0% inflation assumption.
 The County's unfunded actuarial accrued liability is being amortized as a level dollar amount over a 30 year period.